I have been known to describe myself as a health nut with a massive sweet tooth. It can be quite the conflicted state of existence.

+When I first began to learn about nutrition and the very real ways particular foods and ingredients wreak havoc on our bodies, I became vigilant about eliminating them from my diet—all in the name of “health”.
+As extreme approaches to things often do, this wreaked psychological havoc on me (although I of course could not see the forest for the trees at the time).
 For over a year and a half of my life, I was afraid of butter.
 And sugar.
 And white flour.
-If I ordered a veggie burger at a restaurant and it didn't come with a whole wheat bun, my body would enter a state of panic.
-I ate heaps of plants and whole grains and dates after almost every meal to satisfy my sweet tooth.
-I lost so much weight that my friends and family started to worry.
+If I ordered a veggie burger at a restaurant and it didn't come with a whole wheat bun, my body would enter a state of physiological panic.
+I ate heaps of plants and whole grains.
+Dates after almost every meal to satisfy my sweet tooth.
+Ate only when I was truly hungry and stopped when I was 80% full.
+My metabolism completely changed; I eventually lost so much weight that my friends and family started to worry.

 It's scary to write that here.
 But as both a lover of food and someone who is committed to helping people heal and love themselves (my version of tikkun olam), I feel that it is important to share my story.
 Because as I have looked within to establish my truths and learn how to embody them (which is an ongoing process), I have seen both my personal world and the world around me change.
 I eat kale salads and I spend a disproportionate amount of my meager income on baking supplies.
 I spent an afternoon making these divine hand pies and I allowed myself to savor every bite I ate of them.
 And that, dear friends, is about self-love and balance and communion with friends and creating beauty and being human.